NovasomIndustries/M7_GPIO/README.md

 All testing of this library is done on a Novasom M7 board (2GB model) running Armbian.

-Compatibility with other versions of Linux running on the Novasom M7 is not gauranteed.
+Compatibility with other versions of Linux running on the Novasom M7 is not guaranteed.

 # Resources
 List of resources and reference material used while building the scripts and libraries in this repository